Annual Contract Value (ACV) Definition and Calculation

 In contrast, Annual Recurring Revenue is a meter for calculating the revenue value of all subscription-based contracts in the organization.

 ACV has a limited scope when used alone because it is not an accurate value.
-Because of this, it is best utilized in conjunction with other metrics, whereas ARR is a precise figure that can be used to analyze revenue development and improve sales, marketing, and management choices.
+Because of this, it is best utilized with other metrics, whereas ARR is a precise figure that can be used to analyze revenue development and improve sales, marketing, and management choices.

 The ACV sales formula may differ depending on how the company intends to use the results, but the ARR formula is uniform across all SaaS companies.